Get started with publisher-managed ads

 - If you use AdX: Enter the names of the ad units you set up in DFP for web ads and mobile.
 If you’ve configured the same ad unit in DFP to serve both web and mobile ads, you can specify the same unit for both web and mobile.

 - You can target single sections in your edition with specific mobile ad units when using AdX.
-To activate this functionality, check the “Enable” box under “Configure mobile ad units by section”.
-You can then add separate ad unit names per section.
+To activate this feature, check the box under “Configure mobile ad units by section” next to “Enable.”
+Then, you can add separate ad unit names per section.
 If an ad unit isn’t specified for a section, we’ll use the edition level ad unit specified above.

-We recommend you use separate ad units for Newsstand, if possible.
-If you use existing ad units that are shared across your other properties, Newsstand reporting will be less reliable.
+We recommend you use separate ad units for News, if possible.
+If you use existing ad units that are shared across your other properties, News reporting may be less reliable.
 It takes a few hours for new ad units to start serving.

-If you'd like to fill your Newsstand inventory through the DoubleClick Ad Exchange (AdX), follow these additional steps:
+If you'd like to fill your News inventory through the DoubleClick Ad Exchange (AdX), follow these additional steps:

 - Property setup: Set up a new piece of inventory as a site or ad unit in Ad Exchange.